gpoell/qmul-rbh-gui/README.md

 <details>
 <summary>PyQt Signals and Slots</summary>

 [PyQt Signals and Slots]() are the primary mechanisms for how the various components communicate with each other.
 Components can emit signals of a specific type to be received by other components with slots that are actively listening for those signals.
-The functionality of pressing the connect button to read tactile data from the gripper and display the data on the console is an example of how to use signals and slots, and is outlined in detail below.
+The functionality of pressing the connect button to read tactile data from the gripper and displaying its information on the console is a perfect example of how to use signals and slots.

-When the Connect button (line 18) is clicked, it executes the emit_signal() function (line 19) which broadcasts a signal with the command and signal name (line 6).
+When the Connect button (line 18, 19) is clicked, it executes the emit_signal() function (line 33) which broadcasts a signal with the command and signal name (line 6).

 <b>SensorControls.py</b>